Can Statutory Rape Charges Be Filed in California after the Victim Turns 18?

 Understanding the Statute of Limitations for Statutory Rape in California

-The statute of limitations for statutory rape in California is either one year or three years, depending on if the charge is a misdemeanor or felony.
+The statute of limitations for statutory rape under California statutory rape law is either one year or three years, depending on if the charge is a misdemeanor or felony.
 For misdemeanor charges, it must be filed within one year.
 For felony charges, it must be filed within three years.
-This means that the case may be pursued even if the alleged victim turned 18 while the statutory rape investigation is pending, as long as it’s within that one or three year period.
+This means that the case may be pursued even if the alleged victim turned 18 while the statutory rape investigation is pending, as long as it’s within that one or three-year period.
 However, if it’s not filed within this timeframe, the charge may be dismissed.

 Here’s a breakdown of misdemeanor and felony charges for statutory rape in California: